 Streaming devices connect to your television, which makes for a better big-screen experience.
 Streaming sticks, in particular, are very portable, so you can easily enjoy your favorite programs no matter where you are at.
-While visiting a friend who doesn’t have a subscription to Hulu or Netflix, you can get access to your Netflix or Hulu account from his or her home.
+For example, while visiting a friend who doesn’t have a subscription to Hulu or Netflix, you can get access to your Netflix or Hulu account from his or her home.
 Take your streaming stick with you when you travel.

-You should also consider all the free options available to you, such as Kodi.
+It would be best to consider all the free options available to you, such as Kodi.

-We are entering a new age where the technology may bring many comforts.
+We are entering a new age where technology may bring many comforts.
 Buy a streaming device, especially one that has smart capabilities to let you do more with ease.
 You can turn lights on and off, order pizza, check the doorbell, start the coffee maker, or turn music on using the voice controls on your Firestick.

 How do Streaming Devices Work?

 Your device will also need to be connected with specific streaming apps, programs, or channels.
-For example, if you want to use a Fire TV Stick or Roku to watch content on Netflix or Hulu, you’d first have to sign up and pay a service subscription.
+For example, if you want to use a Fire TV Stick or Roku to watch content on Netflix or Hulu, you’d first have to sign up and pay for a service subscription.
 Then you can connect the device to your account by using your log-in credentials.
 For reviews of the best free video apps that require no subscriptions on a Firestick, check out the new My True Media Firestick apps roundup.

 Final Words on Roku vs. Firestick

 Roku and Firestick are relatively similar when it comes right down to it.
 Both give you the option of listening to music and watching hundreds of thousands of movies and TV programs.
 In the end, Amazon’s Fire TV Stick is just a bit more flexible with a few more best features.
 This making it the ideal pick if you’re looking for a video streaming device.
-Now, fire up the grill, press the voice button on your remote then say “Alexa, google me a joke about Amazon,” and…
+Now, fire up the grill, press the voice button on your remote, then say “Alexa, google me a joke about Amazon,” and…